rOluochKe/rOluochKe/README.md

 <h2>Hello, It's nice to you.</h2>

-Hi, I'm [Raymond Oluoch](https://roluochke.github.io/raymondoluoch/), a Software Developer 🚀 from Nairobi, Kenya currently, I'm a Code Reviewer and a Mentor at Microverse.
+Hi, I'm [Raymond Oluoch](https://roluochke.github.io/raymondoluoch/), a Software Developer 🚀 from Nairobi, Kenya currently, I'm a Code Reviewer at Microverse and a Full Stack Developer at Folkslogic Technologies.
 Besides programming, I play football and traveling.

 **Talking about Personal Stuffs:**